jarom-bradshaw/FunBankApp/frontend/plan.md

 - Mobile app (React Native or similar)

 ## Updates
 - MVP and plan updated to explicitly include backend API requirements for authentication, chat/advice, account CRUD, and data storage.
+- Fixed CORS issues and implemented proper authentication flow with protected routes
+- Added AuthContext and ProtectedRoute components for secure navigation